Overdrive8911/A-Fertile-Life/src/notes/story_notes.md

 - Fertilo Inc and its branches are usually situated in decrepit areas in order to reach more people in need (and the fact that poorer people are more desperate :D).
 - Most of the staff is female and a great portion of them serve as surrogates.
 - The benefits of being a surrogate include free housing, food, extra salary and free access to the facilities but surrogates are not allowed to leave the premises without permission.
+- There are about 10 floors with the highest used solely for administrative purposes only.
+Mr. Fert's office is here however it's significantly moved away from the other offices.

 ## Dr. Fertilo